Aamon-Magnusson/AamonDwm/readme.md

 git clone https://github.com/Aamon-Magnusson/AamonDwm.git
 cd AamonDwm # or whatever you named the directory ./install.sh
-#after that I would recommend going into lxappearence to apply the themeing
 ```

 For a basic display of the keybindings hit SUPER + O.